sparisi/gym_minatar/README.md

         (white), and receives 1 point every time it hits one alien.</li>
         <li>Aliens shoot the player as well (yellow), move left (pale red) or
         right (bright red), and change direction when they hit the sides of the board.</li>
-        <li>Before changing direction, they move one step down.
+        <li>Before changing direction, they move one tile down.
         As they move down, their speed increases.</li>
         <li>If the player destroys all aliens, a new round starts, with the aliens
         starting closer to the player.</li>